cortexproject/cortex/docs/blocks-storage/querier.md

   [lookback_delta: <duration> | default = 5m]

   # Comma separated list of store-gateway addresses in DNS Service Discovery
   # format.
-This option should be set when using the experimental blocks storage
+This option should be set when using the blocks storage and the
-  # and the store-gateway sharding is disabled (when enabled, the store-gateway
+  # store-gateway sharding is disabled (when enabled, the store-gateway
   # instances form a ring and addresses are picked from the ring).
-  # CLI flag: -experimental.querier.store-gateway-addresses
+  # CLI flag: -querier.store-gateway-addresses
   [store_gateway_addresses: <string> | default = ""]

   store_gateway_client:
     # Path to the client certificate file, which will be used for authenticating
     # with the server.
 Also requires the key path to be configured.
-    # CLI flag: -experimental.querier.store-gateway-client.tls-cert-path
+    # CLI flag: -querier.store-gateway-client.tls-cert-path
     [tls_cert_path: <string> | default = ""]

     # Path to the key file for the client certificate.
 Also requires the client
     # certificate to be configured.
-    # CLI flag: -experimental.querier.store-gateway-client.tls-key-path
+    # CLI flag: -querier.store-gateway-client.tls-key-path
     [tls_key_path: <string> | default = ""]

     # Path to the CA certificates file to validate server certificate against.
     # If not set, the host's root CA certificates are used.
-    # CLI flag: -experimental.querier.store-gateway-client.tls-ca-path
+    # CLI flag: -querier.store-gateway-client.tls-ca-path
     [tls_ca_path: <string> | default = ""]

     # Skip validating server certificate.
-    # CLI flag: -experimental.querier.store-gateway-client.tls-insecure-skip-verify
+    # CLI flag: -querier.store-gateway-client.tls-insecure-skip-verify
     [tls_insecure_skip_verify: <boolean> | default = false]

   # Second store engine to use for querying.
 Empty = disabled.